-Speaking with power and authority Peter opened his mouth and with authority and power said to this now bewildered crowd, “God has raised this Jesus to life, and we are all witnesses of the fact.” and “God has made this Jesus, whom you crucified, both Lord and Christ.”
+Speaking with power and authority Peter opened his mouth and said to this now bewildered crowd, “God has raised this Jesus to life, and we are all witnesses of the fact.” and “God has made this Jesus, whom you crucified, both Lord and Christ.”
 (Acts 2:32, 36) This was a bolt from the blue – they were dumbfounded.

 Peter, this uneducated man, began to preach and he was led by the Holy Spirit.
 Jesus had said, “… When he, the Spirit of truth, comes, he will guide you into all truth.”
 (John 16:13) Peter’s classic, astonishing sermon, quoting the Old Testament and proving the realities of the New Testament, giving evidence of Jesus Christ who was resurrected from the dead, brought great conviction of sin on the people.